jfeldstein/jQuery.EpochChart.js/README.md

 ![Use EpochChart to compare data trends with events](https://raw.github.com/jfeldstein/jQuery.EpochChart.js/master/examples/images/multichart.png "Use EpochChart to compare data trends with events")

-Plot important chronological events on top of your trending data to learn what decisions and macro events affect your numbers.
-You give it the data and named events, it shows you how the two play together.
+Plot chronological events on top of your trending data to learn what decisions, product changes or macro events affected your numbers.
+You give it the analytics data and named events, it shows you how the two play together.

 Built by [@jfeldstein](http://twitter.com/jfeldstein).
 Wraps (and thus requires) HighCharts.
 Originally announced at http://jfeldstein.com/...